BigGremlin/TradeAnalysis_Releases/README.md

 This repository is for the purposes of distributing binaries for my "TradeAnalysis" report maintained in the Superalgos project.

-The source code and further instructions can be accessed here:
+The source code and further information can be accessed here:

 https://github.com/BigGremlin/Superalgos/tree/develop/Reports/RnD/TradeAnalysis